fastify/fastify-secure-session/README.md

 })
 ```

-When using a custom sessionKey the types should be configured as follows:
+When using a custom sessionKey or using multiple sessions the types should be configured as follows:

 ```ts
 interface FooSessionData {